-The proposed project would preserve revenues associated with the leased space at HMCC, extend the life of the building structures, and minimize Port liability.
-Deferring or foregoing this work will result in continued deterioration of the HVAC and roof system components.
+The proposed project will preserve revenues associated with the leased space at HMCC, extend the life of the building structures, and minimize Port liability.
+Deferring or forgoing this work would result in continued deterioration of the HVAC and roof system components.
 Eventually this could lead to additional leakage, energy loss, detrimental impacts to operations, and the need for more costly replacements.
 In addition, it could lead to loss of rent and revenues.
 Proactive asset stewardship is the key to reducing the total cost of ownership to the Port over time.